RelationalML/relationalml.github.io/_site/README.md

 ## About this website

 This website is powered by Jekyll and some Bootstrap, Bootwatch, and it is mainly based on this [website](https://allanlab.org), plus this [one](https://alshedivat.github.io/al-folio/) with this [plugin](https://github.com/inukshuk/jekyll-scholar) for the bibliography.
-Go to `aboutwebsite.md` to learn how to copy and modidy this page for your purpose.
+Go to `aboutwebsite.md` to learn how to copy and modify this page for your purpose.

 Copyright Relational ML Lab.
 Code released under the MIT License.